-When it comes to transcribing recordings you have a few choices as to how you want your copy to look.
-Here’s is a short guide on the 3 most common types of transcription and when to use them.
+There are three main types of transcription when it comes to transcribing recordings.
+Knowing which to use or request from your transcription provider is important for how you want your copy to look.
+Here is a short guide on the 3 most common types of transcription and when to use them.

 1. Verbatim Transcription

 Do you want to capture both the verbal and non-verbal sections of the content being transcribed?
-Consider using verbatim transcription.
-When using this format, you’ll have to include stammers, fillers, and slang.
-You’re not omitting any detail.
+Then, consider using verbatim transcription.
+This format includes stammers, fillers, and slang and you are not omitting any detail.

 Verbatim transcription is content heavy.
-Apart from the substance of the message, every aspect recorded in the video or audio must be factored in the final transcribed copy.
-You need to include factors such as the variations in emotions and tone as well as breathing and background noise.
+This is because in addition to the substance of the message, everything else recorded in the video or audio is transcribed.
+Your verbatim transcript will include variations in emotions and tone as well as breathing and background noise.

-Use the verbatim format when you want to literally transcribe all the speech in a video or audio recording.
-Verbatim transcription serves as an important tool for research or to note the details of not only what is said but how it might be stated.
+It’s a great format for those who want to literally transcribe all the speech and expressions made in a video or audio recording.
+Often this format is used for research or to note details of not only what is said, but how it was stated.